-Action/Recommendation Required?
-Yes Action Priority: Low - 12 Months P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?
-N/A Q - Measures to Limit Fire Spread and Development 2 actions Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
-Yes The property is a purpose built block with what appears to be an ad compartmentation (subject to recommendations which may be note Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) N/A No hidden voids were identified during this inspection.
-(A Type 1 Fir (non-intrusive/non-destructive) is unable to provide full information Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-N/A No riser cupboards or ducts noted.
-Q4 Is compartmentation maintained in the roof space?
-Yes
+Vec

+High - 1 Month

+If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

+Q - Measures to Limit Fire Spread and Development

+2 actions

-Compartmentation within the roof space showed adequate separation between the flats and common areas.
+Is there adequate levels of compartmentation between floors and between flats and the common escape routes?

+The property is a purpose built block with what appears to be an adequate standard of compartmentation (subject to recommendations which may be noted elsewhere in this report).

+Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings)

+No hidden voids were identified during this inspection.
+(A Type 1 Fire Risk Assessment (non-intrusive/non-destructive) is unable to provide full information in this regard).

+Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?

+Service risers inspected were not deemed to be adequately fire resisting.
+Compartment boundaries appeared to be poorly constructed and sealed, and penetrating services were not adequately fire stopped.
+See Q5 for recommendation.

+Is compartmentation maintained in the roof space?

+The building has a flat roof.